 Is It A Big Deal If My BASSET Card Lapses?

-What if the situation at the Naperville bar had been worse?
 What if no one knew servers didn’t have valid certification until someone who left the bar caused a fatal accident?
 How would a server ever be able to prove that the standard of care was properly followed if his or her BASSET card isn’t even up-to-date?
-At a bare-minimum, you would want to be able to show you were certified.
+At a bare minimum, you would want to be able to show you were certified.
 It’s hard to imagine how horrible it would be to have been the one serving someone who caused an accident, and for your own well-being, you would want to know you had done your best to keep people safe.

 Letting your certification lapse, even by a day, is a big problem for you and everyone you work with.